-1.04 Conflict of Interest
+1.4 Conflict of Interest

-A conflict of interest - Actual, Potential or Appearance of a Conflict of Interest - occurs when a person has an actual or apparent duty or loyalty to more than one organization and the competing duties or loyalties may result in actions which are adverse to one or both parties.
-A Potential Conflict of Interest or Appearance of a Conflict of Interest exists even if no unethical, improper or illegal act results from it.
+A conflict of interest - actual, potential or perceived - occurs when a person has an actual or apparent duty or loyalty to more than one organization and the competing duties or loyalties may result in actions which are adverse to one or both parties.
+A potential or perceived conflict of interest exists even if no unethical, improper or illegal act results from it.